What’s Keeping You Up at Night?

 Maybe it’s time to trust God more.
 Let Him work on your behalf.
 God continues to reiterate the importance of making space for Him to work on my behalf.
 In fact, last week I had a full day where I was unable to focus on work due to a doctor’s appointment and a fun filled lunch with a friend for her birthday.
 While otherwise occupied, several exciting opportunities popped up that I could not have orchestrated.
 It was clear that God was working on my behalf and reminding me to relax and trust Him.

 Getting sufficient sleep can be an indicator of how much you trust God.
+Is fear keeping your from sleeping?

-2. Dwelling on the wrong things
+2. Dwelling on the Wrong Things

 Letting the “what ifs” of life swirl in your mind over and over again keeps you in worry mode making sleep nearly impossible.
 Did you know that dwelling on your worries and fears is a form of meditation?
 And sadly it does nothing to improve your situation!
 And uncertainty will always be there!